-Data processing consists of three main parts - background compensation, normalization, and stitching of the holes caused by non-performing pixels.
-It if performed in terasense.processor module.
+Data processing consists of two main parts - background compensation and normalization.
+It is performed in teraFAST.processor module.

-Background data are read from a config file, there is separate set for each exposure, which is automatically selected when exposure is changed.
+Background data are read from a config file.
 They can be re-recorded and it should be done if external temperature is changed.
 Obviously, incoming radiation should be switched off.
-Normalization data are stored in a dictionary; there is a default set, supplied from the factory, but you can record your own (which will be stored under the label "recorded") to take into account distribution of the incoming radiation and effectively flatten the field.
-Pixels that produce too low signal-to-noise ratio during recording (either due to defect or to being in dark spot) are marked as non-performing (the treshold separating performing from non-performing pixels can be changed after the recording).
-Readouts from non-performing pixels are substituted by values extrapolated their neighbours.
-If the number of the pixels is large, the procedure becomes cpu-intensive and may limit performance of the camera; you may switch off greedy stitching or stitching completely.
+Normalization data are read from the same config file and stored in a dictionary; there is a default set, supplied from the factory, but you can record your own (which will be stored under the label "recorded") to take into account distribution of the incoming radiation and effectively flatten the field.
+Pixels that produce too low signal-to-noise ratio during recording (either due to defect or to being in a dark spot) are marked as non-performing (the threshold separating performing from non-performing pixels can be changed after the recording).
+Readouts from non-performing pixels are substituted by zeros.

-3 Module terasense.processor
+3 Module teraFAST.processor

-class terasense.processor.processor([threaded, config, defaults, flags])
+class teraFAST.processor.processor([threaded, config, defaults, flags])